arunkumar-kannan/BrainMT-fMRI/README.md

 To start a training run, you can use the `torchrun` command.
 The configuration for the run is controlled by modifying parameters directly on the command line.

 **Example: Training for Regression**
-This command trains the model on the regression task specified in `task/regression.yaml` using 2 GPUs.

 ```bash
 torchrun --nproc_per_node=2 train.py task=regression
 ```